Capital city: Ottawa

 Main industries: Transportation, equipment, chemicals, minerals, food products, wood and paper, fish products, petroleum, natural gas

 Principal exports: Crude oil, cars, gold, automotive parts or accessories and sawn wood

 Canada, the name derived from the Iroquois word Kanata, is the second largest country in the world by area covering roughly 40% of the North American subcontinent; yet it is one of the least populated countries in the world.
 The territory includes thousands of islands like the Newfoundland in the east and the Arctic Archipelago in the north, The neighbouring territories include Greenland towards the northeast, Alaska to the west and US to the south with which Canada shares an 8,890 km border with the United States.
-Canada is an influential member of the Commonwealth, participating in all Commonwealth Games held thus far, and plays a leading role in official Commonwealth missions like the Heads of Government Meetings.
 The topography of the country is diverse with mountains, plateaus, and highlands and half of the country is covered in forest.

 In 1849, Canada was given the right to self-government and the country of Canada was officially established in 1867.
 It was comprised of Upper Canada (the area that became Ontario), Lower Canada (the area that became Quebec), Nova Scotia, and New Brunswick.
 In 1869, Canada continued to grow when it bought land from the Hudson’s Bay Company.
 This land was later divided into different provinces, one of which was Manitoba.
 It joined Canada in 1870 followed by British Columbia in 1871 and Prince Edward Island in 1873.
 The country then grew again in 1901 when Alberta and Saskatchewan joined Canada.
 It remained this size until 1949 when Newfoundland became the 10th province.